ItsDrike/AMCEF/README.md

 This project uses `docker-compose` to setup the stack quickly.
 Running `docker-compose up` after setting up environment variables will start the development server on `http://localhost:8000`.

+## Manual installation - without docker

+If desired, the project can also be ran on it's own without docker containerization.
+This is useful when you already have a PostgreSQL database ready and you don't want to spin up a new one.
+In this case you'll need to install `poetry`, which is a tool used for managing python requirements and virtual environments.
+To install it, run `pip install poetry`.
+After that, make sure you're in the root directory of the project and run `poetry install`.
+This will install all project dependencies (including the development dependencies, such as linters, if you only want the production dependencies, use `--no-dev` flag).

+To run the project, you can then use `poetry run task run` (or `poetry run task run-dev` for debug logs and reloading).

 ## Environment Variables

 For the project to work properly, you need to define all environment variables in `.env` file, which is then picked up